karenyyng/MyPublicGists/python/python_cheatsheet.md

 # set the timezone of the displayed time in the log
 logging.Formatter.converter = lambda *args: dt.datetime.now(
     tz=pytz.timezone('America/Los_Angeles')).timetuple()
-logging.debug("Debug message")
-logging.info("if level is set to logging.INFO")
-logging.warning("This will be printed") logger = logging.getLogger()
+logger = logging.getLogger()
-logger.level = logging.DEBUG
+logger.level = logging.INFO
 ```
+Then you can use the logger to log messages.

-`Debug` has a lower level number than `info` so debug messages are not shown in the
-above example. `Warning` has a higher level than `info` so warning messages are
-captured by the logger.
+Note that `Debug` has a lower level number than `info` so debug messages are not shown by `logger.info("hello")`. `Warning` has a higher level than `info` so warning messages printed by `logger.warning` are displayed by the logger.

 ## Debug: when NO log file is written
 * check no `logging.DEBUG` or other `logging.*` lines are put before the `logging.basicConfig` line.